rumble-up/total-ecosystem-carbon/README.md

 2. **Improve speed by using a different raster processing library** - I learned through this project that `raster_stats.zonal_statistics` is fairly slow in processing large rasters.
 If processing speed is important, then I would look at other alternatives for improving the speed of the calculations, such as `rioxarray`.

-2. **Make the pipeline flexible for adding new raster data to the database** - The NCFMS dataset has multiple interesting rasters.
+2. **Make the pipeline flexible for adding new raster data to the database** - The NFCMS dataset has multiple interesting rasters.
 It would be great if a user could select a new raster, and add the data to the database.
 As long as the rasters are carbon data recorded in the same units, this should be possible.
 The database could have two tables:
     1. `county_info` table with county specific information, for example, these columns:
         - `geoid`: County GEOID (unique identifier)
         - `county_name`: Name of the county